maflooty/pokedex-api/README.md

 ## Your Task

 The good news is _almost_ all of the code is already written, and it already works!
 All you need to write is the bodies for the 8 functions in `./functions`.
-Each of the functions are used by the API to process the PokeDex data and return just the information a user needs:
+Each of the functions are used by the API to process the PokeDex data and return just the information a user needs.

+Each function lives in it's own small directory with a descriptive name, with three files:
+1. `index.js`: Contains the empty function you need to write.
+Your function is exported from this file for testing, development, and deployment.
+2. `spec.js`: Test cases and mocha suites for each function are described in this file.
+The test data is pulled from the sample data sets in `./data`.
+3. `sandbox.js`:  An empty file for your experiments.
+It's not connected to any build or testing scripts, the API doesn't use it, it's just there for you to debug and play around with your function.
+Each sandbox has 4 dependencies:
+    * `./index.js`: the function you are currently working on
+    * `pokedex`: the full pokedex data set
+    * `pokeData`: the complete array of pokemon objects used by the API
+    * `samples`: the sample data sets used by the test cases
+    * `assert`: a [native Node.js module](https://nodejs.org/api/assert.html) for asserting, you can think of it like `console.assert` on steroids

+Below are the 8 functions you need to write:

 #### values-for-key.js